DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.1.4 Secure defaults
     - ❄️**Secure defaults**: when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
         - e.g. wireless router default admin password, or firewall configuration requiring changes to meet an organization's needs
+        -  The idea that systems should be designed to operate in a secure manner if the user performs no other configuration is the secure defaults principle
 - 3.1.5 Fail securely
     - ❄️**Fail securely**: if a system, asset, or process fails, it shouldn't reveal sensitive information, or be less secure than during normal operation.
 Failing securely could involve reverting to defaults.
 The fail securely principle says that security controls should default to a secure state in the event of a control failure.
 - 3.1.6 Separation of duties (SoD)
     - ❄️**Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage
         - e.g. one person sells tickets, another collects tickets and restricts access to ticket holders in a movie theater
+        - The separation of duties principle says that no employee should have permission to perform two tasks that, when combined, would pose a security risk
 - 3.1.7 Keep it simple
     - ❄️**Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design.
 The keep it simple principle says that security controls and other technologies should remain as simple as possible while still completing their objectives.
     3.1.8 Zero Trust